Learning Centre

 PIC Development Board-Trainer Kit

-Step1: Open the MikroC PRO software and once the MikroC compiler started, you will see a screen as shown below
+Step1: Open the MikroC PRO software and once the MikroC compiler started, you will see a screen as shown below.

 PIC Development Board-Trainer Kit